 What do you need to play?

-An Airsoft BB Gun:
+An Airsoft Marker:

 Biodegradable BB Ammunition:

 We only permit biodegradable BB ammunition on the field.
 Please ensure the packaging says “Biodegradable” before you buy your BBs.
-We also recommend you start with 0.25g BBs and then work your way up to heavier BBs as you learn the behavior and limits of your equipment.

 A “Kill” Rag:

 A square piece of bright red cloth large enough to be seen by the other players ~ usually 12″ x 12″ in size.
-The rag is dawned after you’ve been hit to let other players know they should stop shooting at you.
+The rag is dawned after you’ve been tagged to let other players know they should stop shooting at you.

 In addition to the required equipment above, we strongly recommend the following: